Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: System Model

 This paper considers a cell-free massive MIMO system with $K$ single-antenna UEs that are arbitrarily distributed in a large service area.
 The UEs are jointly served by $L$ APs, each equipped with $N$ antennas.
 We assume a standard block fading channel model where the time-varying wideband channels are divided into time-frequency coherence blocks such that the channels are static and frequency-flat in each block \cite{bjornson2017book}.
 The coherence block is comprised of $\tau_c$ symbols and the channels take independent random realizations in each coherence block.
 The channel between UE $k$ and AP $l$ is represented by $\mathbf{h}_{kl} \in \mathbb{C}^{N \times 1}$ and is modelled by correlated Rayleigh fading as $\mathbf{h}_{kl} \sim \mathcal{N}_{\mathbb{C}}(\mathbf{0}, \mathbf{R}_{kl})$, where $\mathbf{R}_{kl} \in \mathbb{C}^{N \times N}$ denotes the spatial correlation matrix.
 The average channel gain from a given antenna at AP $l$ to UE $k$ is determined by the normalized trace $\beta_{kl} = \frac{1}{N} \textrm{tr} \left(\mathbf{R}_{kl}\right)$.

 Fronthaul links connect the APs to a CPU, conveying UL and DL data between them and other necessary signals.
 The connections are assumed to be error-free, and no instantaneous channel state information (CSI) is transmitted over the fronthaul, but only data and channel statistics \cite{bjornson2019making,nayebi2017precoding}.
 Fig.~\ref{model1} depicts the network architecture.
 There are two main ways of operating such a network: centralized and distributed operation \cite{demir2021foundations}.
 We consider the distributed operation, where each AP selects the precoding vectors based on the locally estimated channels.
 In the network-wide power allocation schemes that are conventionally used in cell-free massive MIMO systems, the CPU is responsible to select the power allocated to each UE by each AP using the channel statistics that are shared from the APs.
+The rate with which new power allocation decisions need to be made and communicated to the APs is determined by the users' large-scale mobility and scheduling decisions in the network.
+Optimally, the system must be capable of making new power allocation decisions at the same frequency as the scheduling decisions can change, which happens at the subframe level (1\,ms) in 5G.
+Large-scale UE mobility also requires changes in power allocation but this happens more slowly.
 Ideally, the transmit powers should also be selected locally at each AP and this paper develops efficient algorithms for that purpose.